statisticsnorway/dapla-ctrl/README.md

 ## Fake clients

 We have a set of fake clients, and stubs, that can be used for local development.
-One of the clients is a fake Kubernetes client that read data from `data/k8s`.
-You can read more about how the fake clients works in the [data/k8s/README.md](data/k8s/README.md) file.

 ## Integration tests